trigaten/Learn_Prompting/docs/automated_pe/rl.md

 TEMPERA is allowed to edit 3 parts of the prompt:

+### 1) The instruction

-1) The instruction: given the instruction $i$, one could parse it through `nltk.tokenize.treebank` into a set of phrases.
+Given the instruction $i$, one could parse it through `nltk.tokenize.treebank` into a set of phrases.
 Then the actions allow swapping, addition and deletion between current set of phrases.
 For example, this will first parse the sentence `"Given text, classify whether it is good or bad."` to `["Given text", "classify", "whether", "it is", "good", "or", "bad"]`.
 Then we can perform different editing strategies (e.g., swapping two phrases, delete one phrase or repeat one phrase) on this set of phrases.

+### 2) In-context examples

-2) in-context examples: given a example pool of $K$ examples, we want to select $k$ from them to formulate the final prompt.
+Given a example pool of $K$ examples (aka %%exemplars|exemplars%%), we want to select $k$ from them to formulate the final prompt.
 The action space allows change position of examples $i, j$ with $0 < i < j < k$.
 It also supports replacing example $0 < i < k$ with any candidate from the pool $k < j < K+1$.

+### 3) The verbalizers

-3) The verbalizers: the editing space simply allows changing the current verbalizer to any other verbalizer from the `promptsource` collections.
+The editing space simply allows changing the current verbalizer to any other verbalizer from the `promptsource` collections.
 For examples, changing from `["positive", "negative"]` to `["great", "terrible"]`.

 ## Reward